flyntwp/flynt-docs/core/concepts.md

-# Flynt Core

-The Flynt Core plugin is the basic building block of the Flynt Framework.
-Flynt Core offers a small public interface in combination with a few WordPress hooks to achieve the main principles and ideas behind the framework.

 ## Main principles

 The main functionality of the Flynt Core can be seen as a HTML generator.
 Given a minimal configuration the Flynt Core plugin first creates a "Construction Plan" and then renders it.